 We’re sorry to hear that.
 To best assist you regarding this concern, please call our alpha support team.

 Monday – Friday 8:00 AM to 12:00 AM ET (Midnight).

 Saturday – Sunday 9:00 AM to 8:00 PM ET.

 We look forward to your continuous support to Sony products.

 Sony Social Media Team

 Thanks everyone who has been trying to contact Sony.
-Keep it up and we might actually see a solution!
-I’m hoping for the best from Sony. –Ian
+Keep calling.
+This isn’t fixed yet. –Ian

 –Original Article Below–

 In August of 2016, Sony made firmware changes to their two flagship a7 series cameras (the a7RII and a7SII).
 The update (3.30 on the a7RII and 2.10 on the a7SII) was supposed to include improvements for radio controlled lighting and overall camera stability and temperature control.
 But hidden in these improvements is a change that affects the image quality when shooting long exposures, particularly astrophotos.
 The problem has been dubbed “Star Eater” by others in the astro community.